Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 There aren’t really many budget options in Aspen.
 You’ll find much cheaper hotels and accommodation in Steamboat Springs.

-Food will also be much more pricey in Aspen compared with Steamboat Springs.
-Steamboat Springs has tons of budget friendly options whereas Aspen has more fine dining options that come with a hefty price tag.
+Steamboat Springs had tons of budget friendly options whereas Aspen had more fine dining options that came with a hefty price tag.

 Related Posts: